All of the activities and services listed below are included in the holiday price

 Iceland also boasts an enviable location within the Aurora Zone and with a dedicated super jeep tour and two nights at the famed Northern Lights hotspot, Hotel Ranga, your chances of seeing the Northern Lights are very high.

-Your base for the first two nights is the boutique Hotel Óðinsvé which is situated in the heart of Reykjavik.
+Your base for the first two nights is the historic Hotel Reykjavik Centrum which is situated in the heart of Reykjavik.
 This is the ideal place from which to explore the vibrant city with galleries, cafés and shops on your doorstep and a range of additional activities which can be included (please see our ‘Personalise’ section for more information).
-For the final two nights, you will be at the world famous Hotel Ranga, a lovely countryside base renowned for its incredible food, hot tubs and Aurora viewing.Read more
+For the final two nights, you will be at the world-famous Hotel Ranga, a lovely countryside base renowned for its incredible food, hot tubs and Aurora viewing.Read more

 You will enjoy an Aurora super jeep tour from Reykjavik, which will take you far beyond the confines of the city and the sodium glare of its lights and into the darkness of the surrounding countryside.
 Your Aurora guide will determine your destination based on the weather and Aurora forecasts and hopefully, with the mobility of your vehicle, you’ll be able to track down a spectacular display.